 - There are a variety of jerky recipes on the blog, but a great starting point is the comprehensive post on making and storing homemade jerky and other dehydrated dog treats.
 It will take you through the basics of dehydrating treats, different types of dehydrated treats, food safety, and treat storage tips.

-- Although jerky is often kept at room temperature, we freeze and keep small quantities in the fridge to be on the safer side.
+- Although jerky is often kept at room temperature, we like to freeze ours to be on the safer side.
 Since homemade dog jerky doesn’t use preservatives and isn’t heavily salted like human jerky, it’s more vulnerable to spoilage.
 See our storage tips for dehydrated dog treats for more information.

 Recipe and Ingredient Tips and Tricks